Is ADA Compliance the Same as 508 Compliance?

 1. Automated Testing for ADA and Section 508 Compliance

-Accessibility testing software can uncover valuable opportunities for improvement.
-While they’re not substitutes for human testing, automated accessibility testing tools provide a great first step for improving website accessibility.
-Scanning your website can discover accessibility flaws, such as:
+Accessibility testing can uncover valuable opportunities for improvement.
+While automated accessibility testing tools are not complete substitutes for human testing, they do provide a great first step for improving website accessibility.
+Scanning your website with automated tools can discover accessibility flaws, such as:

-• Missing text descriptions (alt text) for images
+• Missing text descriptions (also known as alt text) for images

 • Lack of captioning in videos